arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 draft = false
 +++

 On this page, I've curated a collection of my course notes.
-These course notes are mainly final exam review or transcribed textbook or lecture notes.
-While none of these notes packages are full representations of the course, I found them incredibly helpful in preparation for assessments.
+These course notes are mainly final exam review or transcribed textbook or lecture notes. **While none of these notes packages are full representations of the course**, I found them incredibly helpful in preparation for assessments.

 Unfortunately, there's some courses, especially in Fall semester of my first year, where I didn't take notes or the notes were provided by the instructor.